• Sexual Assault and Misconduct

 Alyssa Keehan, Esq., CPCU, ARM

-Prevention strategies for cyberbullying, sexting, and electronic dating violence
+Prevention strategies for cyberbullying, sexting, deepfakes, and electronic dating violence

 Your K-12 school’s efforts to minimize harassment should address cyber threats as well as traditional in-person incidents.
-Rates of cyber harassment among students are increasing due to constant use of phones and computers.
+Rates of cyber harassment among students are increasing due to constant use of phones and computers as well as technological advances.

 Cyberbullying, as depicted in that example, is only one type of cyber harassment.
-Others include sexting and electronic dating violence.
+Others include sexting, deepfakes, and electronic dating violence.
 Understanding the different types of cyber harassment students may face helps identify effective prevention strategies.

 Types of Cyber Harassment

 Cyberbullying: Intentionally harassing or intimidating another person by electronic means.
-Rates of cyberbullying for middle and high school students increased by 35% from 2016 to 2019.
-About 15% of middle and high school students have cyberbullied someone.
+Rates of cyberbullying for middle and high school students continue to increase.
+A 2023 survey indicated that over 26% of students responding had been cyberbullied within 30 days of the survey.

 Sexting: Sending sexually explicit material via phone.
-More than 10% of middle school and high school students have sent or received sexually explicit text messages.
-By age 17, one in four students has received a sexually explicit image, and one in five has sent such an image.
+One study found nearly 20% of students have sent sexually explicit text messages.
+By age 17, nearly one in three students has received a sexually explicit image, and one in five has sent such an image.
 Juveniles and adults who send sexually explicit images to minors may be violating child pornography and sexting laws, which vary by jurisdiction.
 Consider these types of sexting:

 • Consensual — Two students in a sexual relationship send each other explicit texts.

-• Nonconsensual — Student 1 sends Student 2 a Snapchat containing an unrequested naked photo.
+• Nonconsensual — Student 1 sends student 2 an unrequested nude photo on Snapchat.

 • Sextortion — Student 1 threatens to post a naked photo of Student 2 unless Student 2 pays Student 1 money.